zealousweb/smart-showcase-for-google-reviews/README.md

 - Customize number of reviews displayed
 - 5+ Widget Design layouts
 - Compatibility with standard page builders like elementor, WPBakery, and Divi
-- Load more review and Limit Functionlity
+- Load more reviews and Limit Functionality
 - Trim long reviews with “read more” link
 - Responsive Slider, Grid, and List layouts
 - Notify admins of new reviews - with selection admin or other